 Get insight into loyalty and retention levels.
 Selling to a new customer costs businesses 5 to 25 times more than selling to existing ones.
 That means having an insight into your retention rate (and the reasons behind churn) can help you increase your profit margins.

 Many businesses are blind to their retention rates.
 In research for our ebook Retention Management to Combat Churn, we found 44% of companies couldn’t tell you their churn rate.

 Quantify the financial impact of referrals.
 VoC systems such as Account Experience help you turn customer sentiment into hard numbers.
 With this knowledge, you can prove the value of your experience program internally and get more resources for investing in experience.

 Improve your products and services.
 The knowledge you’ve gained from your VoC efforts should be used to improve your offering.
-It’s likely that your voice of customer program will reveal a number of egregious and not so egregious issues that are impacting your customers.
-Fixing these will go a long way to inspiring retention and upsell.
+It’s likely that your voice of customer program will reveal a number of egregious and not-so-egregious issues that are impacting your customers.
+Fixing these will go a long way to inspiring retention and upselling.

 Align your team.
 A focus on customer experience has been found (Qualtrics Employee Study, 2017) to have a big impact on employee satisfaction.
 Meanwhile, dedicating your business to your customer experience provides a source of truth to align all growth efforts.

 Identify opportunities for revenue growth.
 Our research found that 62% of businesses don’t link their VoC data to their bottom line.
 This is a missed opportunity.
 By linking your customer sentiments to account size, you can prioritize your most valuable customers first, saving them from churn.
 Furthermore, by identifying extremely happy customers you can find opportunities for referrals and upsells.